igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Sun, Aug 31, 2025 - 2025a08m31d
   - Weird but Strangely Effective Tips for Life
     - _**Invest in the things that keep you off the ground—beds, chairs, shoes.**_
-    - Be a good person, but don’t waste your time trying to prove it.
+    - Be a good person, but don't waste your time trying to prove it.
-    - If you’re the smartest one in the room, find a new room.
+    - If you're the smartest one in the room, find a new room.
     - **Never forget, you can be right - or you can be happy.**
 - Sun, Aug 31, 2025 - 2025a08m31d
   - **First And Foremost:** Address basic needs (hunger, tiredness, overstimulation) before anything else.
 Biology > Psychology.